Independent Veterinary Practitioners Association

 Most people assume their veterinary care provider is a locally owned and operated small business, but that may not be the case anymore.
-Over the past few decades, many long-established neighborhood veterinary practices have been purchased by large corporations or private equity groups who see enormous financial opportunity within the pet care industry.
-In other words, small town veterinary care has turned into a big profit center.
+Over the past few decades, many long-established neighborhood veterinary hospitals have been purchased by large corporations or private equity groups who see enormous financial opportunity within the pet care industry.
+In other words, small town pet health care has turned into a big profit center.

-Large consolidators are able to utilize economies of scale and a centralized management structure to their advantage in achieving efficiencies that are out of reach for an independent practice.
-Unfortunately, revenue generated by the veterinary practice is returned to a home office, which may or may not be located in the United States.
+Large consolidators are able to utilize economies of scale and a centralized management structure to their advantage in achieving efficiencies that are out of reach for an independent veterinary practice.
+Unfortunately, revenue generated by the animal hospital is returned to a home office, which may or may not be located in the United States.

 These acquisitions tend to not be publicized, and there are no obvious changes that would alert clients to new ownership — at least not right away — so it can be hard to tell the difference between local and corporate-owned animal hospitals.
 Eventually, you may start to see modified pricing structures (such as the addition of new fees) veterinarians and/or staff members you don’t recognize, the introduction of new policies and procedures, and maybe some aesthetic upgrades to the facility.

 When it comes to your pet’s care, working with an independently owned and operated veterinarian is a great way to ensure your furry family member gets personalized medical attention from a provider who has their best interests in mind.
 We are proud to be locally owned and member of the Independent Veterinary Practitioners Association (IVPA), which symbolizes our commitment to our patients, our clients, and the local community as a whole.